gotoariel/folium-demo/README.md

 * The demo environment is provided in `environment.yml`
 	* You will need to put your API keys in files `demo/secrets/.wmata` and `demo/secrets/.walkscore`

+You can get a [temporary guest API key](https://developer.wmata.com/Products) for WMATA.

 ## References

 The higher level technologies used are: